Introduction to SELECT in MySQL

 ORDER BY marks desc;

 6. LIMIT: This is used to specify the number of records we want after executing the query.
-If we want the top 5 students of a class, then after sorting the results, we can use this LIMIT by specifying 5.
-So that it will only fetch the top 5 records.
+If we wish to the top 5 students of a class, then after sorting the results, we can use this LIMIT by specifying five so that it will only fetch the top 5 records.

 SELECT first_name FROM student